ubadepreethi/AI-_Powered_News_Research_Tool_with_GenAI_and_FAISS/README.md

 🚀 Improve AI summarization for better article insights.
 🚀 Expand the dataset to support **more news sources**.

-## 🙌 Special Thanks
-A special thanks to **Omkar Sir** for guidance and support throughout this project! 🙏

 ## 📢 Connect
 If you found this project useful, feel free to **like, share, and contribute**! 💡